Share your love

-Environment Variables in Linux
+Learn Environment Variables in Linux in 2 Easy Steps

+In this article, we want to show you Environment Variables in Linux.
 Environment Variables are simply a set of predefined names that have a specific value that allows the Linux command line to understand what they mean.

-Some of these variables are present in Linux by default, but Linux users can also create their own custom variables.
+Some of these variables are present in Linux by default, but Linux users can also create their custom variables.
 You can see all of them by using the env command.

-Environment Variables in Linux
+Easily Learn Environment Variables in Linux

-These are some common environment variables that we bring for you:
+These are some common Environment Variables in Linux that we bring for you:

 echo $HOME

-The path is a list of directories that are scanned when we run a command to find a program or script to find that program or script.
+- PATH: The path is a list of directories that are scanned when we run a command to find a program or script to find that program or script.
 Each directory in the PATH is separated from other directories using a: mark.

 echo $PATH

-It shows where am I at this time.
+- PWD: It shows where am I at this time.

 echo $PWD

-It gives me the name of the logged-in user.
+- USER: It gives me the name of the logged-in user.

 echo $USER

+- HISTSIZE: The HISTSIZE variable contains the number of commands stored in the history file.
 If you want to see the value inside the variable you can use HISTSIZE.

 echo $HISTSIZE

-This variable indicates the path of the current user shell, such as bash or zsh.
+- SHELL: This variable indicates the path of the current user shell, such as bash or zsh.

 echo $SHELL

-This variable indicates the default file editor used.
+- EDITOR: This variable indicates the default file editor used.
 This editor is the same editor used when typing edit in your terminal.

 echo $EDITOR

-This variable shows the current ID process.
+- PPID: This variable shows the current ID process.

 echo $PPID

 Here we show you how to create a new environmental variable.
+Remember to use capital letters for your environment variable.
+We want to show it by using an example:

 MYMOOD=Happy